cdapio/hydrator-plugins/cassandra-plugins/README.rst

 Prerequisites
 -------------
 Apache Cassandra v.
-2.1.0 is the only version of Apache Cassandra CDAP-plugins supports.
+2.1.0 is the only version of Apache Cassandra that the CDAP-plugins support.

 Sources: Batch: Apache Cassandra
 ================================